 Small Neighborhoods

-All over Thessaloniki, you are bound to come across stunning Christmas decorations, lights, and trees that give the city its special Christmas atmosphere.
+All over Thessaloniki, you will come across stunning Christmas decorations, lights, and trees that give the city its special Christmas atmosphere.

 It is a good idea to check out the commercial districts; for instance, visit the area around Tsimiski Avenue, one of the city’s most important commercial districts.